Bauchi committee indicts ex-governor Abubakar - Vanguard Nigeria

-Bauchi – A 21-man Committee of inquiry, Assets and Funds Recovery Committee set up by Bauchi State governor, Bala Muhammed to probe previous administrations of former governors has indicted former governor Muhammed Abubakar of “gross mismanagement and fraud”.
+A 21-man Committee of inquiry, Assets, and Funds Recovery Committee set up by Bauchi State governor, Bala Muhammed to probe previous administrations of former governors has indicted former governor Muhammed Abubakar of “gross mismanagement and fraud”.

 Speaking with pressmen after its 3-month inquiry yesterday, the Public Relations Officer of the Committee, Umar Barau Ningi, on behalf of the Committee alleged that Abubakar sold seven very expensive cars and a house belonging to Bauchi state government to himself at giveaway prices.